Docker Hub Alternatives

 • Best fit only for GitLab-hosted repos

-• Smaller community than Docker Hub for public discovery
+• Smaller public-image discovery than Docker Hub

 Free

-5GB on gitlab.com
+5GB storage on gitlab.com

 Premium

-$29 per user/mo + 50GB
+$29 per user/mo + 50GB storage

 Ultimate

-$99 per user/mo + container scanning
+$99 per user/mo + unlimited storage + container scanning

 Migration steps